MarcoZufferli/marcozufferli.github.io/content/posts/not_so_brief_overview_about_kerberos.md

 ---
 <span id=33>**Optional**

-Although it is not the Kerberos protocol itself but the [NRPC (NetLogon) protocol](https://www.tarlogic.com/blog/how-kerberos-works/) ([1](https://adsecurity.org/?p=1515)), if the AP needs to verify whether the PAC received ([contained in the TGS Ticket](#26)) is valid, [a checks that it does not happen often](#28), it can verify it by sending a packet named [KERB_VERIFY_PAC_REQUEST](https://learn.microsoft.com/en-us/archive/blogs/openspecification/understanding-microsoft-kerberos-pac-validation#kerberos-pac-validation) as indicated later; furthermore, if the Client explicitly requests it ([flag "ap-options=1"](https://datatracker.ietf.org/doc/html/rfc1510#section-5.5.1) inside the [KRB_AP_REQ packet](#26)), the AP must also authenticate itself to the Client, this concent is called "Mutual Authentication"; if both activities are required, the following steps 6, 7, and 8 will take place, and only after their completion the AP (or rather its service) will grant access to the Client.
+Although it is not the Kerberos protocol itself but the [NRPC (NetLogon) protocol](https://www.tarlogic.com/blog/how-kerberos-works/) ([1](https://adsecurity.org/?p=1515)), if the AP needs to verify whether the PAC received ([contained in the TGS Ticket](#26)) is valid, [a check that it does not happen often](#28), it can verify it by sending a packet named [KERB_VERIFY_PAC_REQUEST](https://learn.microsoft.com/en-us/archive/blogs/openspecification/understanding-microsoft-kerberos-pac-validation#kerberos-pac-validation) as indicated later; furthermore, if the Client explicitly requests it ([flag "ap-options=1"](https://datatracker.ietf.org/doc/html/rfc1510#section-5.5.1) inside the [KRB_AP_REQ packet](#26)), the AP must also authenticate itself to the Client, this concent is called "Mutual Authentication"; if both activities are required, the following steps 6, 7, and 8 will take place, and only after their completion the AP (or rather its service) will grant access to the Client.

 > <span id=28>I want to highlight that the PAC contained in the TGT Ticket is ALWAYS validated (when the DC receives the KRB_TGS_REQ) while the PAC contained in the TGS Ticket is validated ONLY if properly configured (by configuring a registry which is disabled by default).
 In the case where both the PAC verification and the Client request for Mutual Authentication are present, the following steps occur: